 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to nicotine use.

-Zyns is a nicotine pouch product that markets itself as a tobacco alternative.
+Zyns is a nicotine brand that markets itself as a tobacco alternative.
 Many consumers use it thinking it’s healthier than using dipping tobacco.

-But what are the actual ingredients in Zyns other than nicotine and are they bad for you?
-Is nicotine alone healthier than nicotine in tobacco?
+But what's actually in Zyns other than nicotine?
+Is it bad for you?
+Are nicotine pouches healthier than dipping tobacco containing nicotine?
 And how do real users describe the effects of Zyns?

-In this article we’ll answer all of these questions and more as we review medical research on nicotine to give our take on whether it’s unhealthy and whether using it alone (like in Zyns) is a healthier option to dipping tobacco.
+In this article we’ll answer all of these questions and more, as we review clinical research on nicotine to give our take on whether it’s unhealthy and whether using it in isolation (like in Zyns) is a healthier option than dipping tobacco.

-We’ll also break down the ingredients in Zyns and highlight a few questionable additive ingredients.
-We’ll share a real user review of Zyns and feature an addiction researcher discussing potential negative health effects.
+We’ll share a real user review of Zyns, and feature an addiction researcher discussing potential negative health effects.

 Is Nicotine Bad For You?